 “You have one bin.
 What are you going to take out it?
 It establishes for them a way to evaluate what they have and what they want to keep,” says Matthews, owner of Merrily Moves.

 Sometimes there are papers the kids would throw out (report cards!) but mom wants to keep them.
-So Matthews has a bin under her bed for that stuff, but there’s just one bin so she has to edit it down, too.
+So Matthews has a bin under her bed for that stuff, but there’s just one bin so she has to edit the contents, too.

 What about your prolific Picasso’s stream of artwork?
-Look at it, maybe take a picture of it and recycle it, Matthews says.
+Look at it, maybe take a picture of it and recycle it, says Matthews.
 Or display it in frames with a hinged front so it’s easy to swap in the newest masterpiece.

 Give and feel good about it